 everybody talks about IPv6 and still too few of us take it seriously. on polish mailing list dedicated to implementing IPv6 we get steady series of IPv6 prefix announcements, but real services available over this protocol is low.

-so… it can be done, and in the worst case even over tunnel brokers, so you don’t need to ask your SP for IPv6 prefix delegation.
+so… it can be done. in the worst case you can use tunnel brokers - this way you don’t need to ask your SP for IPv6 prefix delegation.